20excal07/RB2TrackPackV1V2/README.md

   5. Any file compression/extraction utility.
 (WinRAR, etc)
   5. A softmodded PS2 - you should be able to load backups or play via a USB drive using OpenPS2Loader.
   6. A PS2 emulator if you don't have access to a softmodded PS2.

+## Recent changes
+  \[01-May-2020\]
+     - Added `joypad_pcsx2.dtb` to the `mod` folder.
+This file will re-assign the button mapping for menu navigation, designed to aid playing with the drums controller on an emulator, e.g. `L2`/Red to go back, `R2`/Green to confirm, `L1`/`R1`/Yellow/Blue to navigate up & down, etc. If you'd like to use this, simply delete the other `joypad.dtb` and rename this one to that, before executing the script.

 ## How to do
   1. Clone this repo.